MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 ## Prerequisites

 * An active Azure subscription.
-  * If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
+If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
-* The ability to deploy one of the WLS Azure Applications listed at [Oracle WebLogic Server Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic).
+* The ability to deploy one of the WLS Azure Applications listed at [What are solutions for running Oracle WebLogic Server on Azure Virtual Machines?](/azure/virtual-machines/workloads/oracle/oracle-weblogic).

 ## Create an Elastic on Azure instance

 Elastic on Azure is a service you can get from the Azure Marketplace and deploy with the Azure portal.
 You have two options for deploying Elastic on Azure: Elasticsearch managed service and Elasticsearch (Self-Managed).
 Elasticsearch managed service uses a Pay as you Go license model.
 Elasticsearch (Self-Managed) uses a Bring Your Own License (BYOL) license model.
 The BYOL model gives users the option to add additional Elastic Stack features through an Elastic subscription purchased directly from Elastic.
 Choose the right Elasticsearch offer to suit your technical and business needs.
 Either option works with WLS.
 The steps in the next sections will show how to provision Elastic on Azure with either option.

 ### Elasticsearch managed service